KillianLynch/local-lab-dev/19c cloud world/adb-provision/adb-provision.md

 In this lab, you will:

 - Learn how to provision a new Oracle Autonomous Database

 ### Prerequisites

-- This lab requires completion of the Get Started section in the Contents menu on the left.
+- Completion of the Get Started section in the Contents menu on the left is required for this lab.

 ## Task 1: Choose ADW or ATP from the services menu

 1. Log in to the Oracle Cloud.
-2. Once you log in, the cloud services dashboard shows all the services available to you.
-Click the navigation menu in the upper_left to show top level navigation choices.
+2. Once logged in, the cloud services dashboard displays all the available services.
+Click the navigation menu in the upper left to show top-level navigation choices.

     > **Note:** You can also directly access your Autonomous Data Warehouse or Autonomous Transaction Processing service in the __Quick Actions__ section of the dashboard.